 Let me visit another critical factor in all this sell/buy conversation.
 Regardless (I so wanted to write irregardless just for Holly) which scenario you are, there are factors that change the game.
 It’s a given that the immutable “Location, Location, Location” always has an impact.
 But the big one in our faces right now is rising interest rates.
 They are up about a 1⁄2 percent from their low.
 That’s a $200 mortgage hike on a $400,000 loan.
 When buyers qualify for less house, home values are affected.
 And it won’t help you any on the buying end either.
 Numbers like this can be absorbed more easily by some than others, but just know that property values are all tied together from the entry level home to the mansion on the hill.
 Read the post by OnQFinancial on VA home loans rates and discover the benefits of it for yourself.

 So, you want a bigger house to raise your family in or even just for entertaining?
 Do it now.
+Although you should take your time to check a house.
+According to Royal Bed Bug Exterminators Houston, you should run a full inspection including pest inspection to be sure the house is in proper condition.
 You want a smaller home?
 Bite the bullet and settle in for the long run.
 You just want something different than you have?
 Do it now so you can sit on your 4 percent mortgage instead of waiting until it’s 4 1⁄2 percent or 5 percent or worse.
 You’ll be glad you did.
 If you’re OK where you are, and you want to cash out eventually, but you want to wait for ‘the peak,’ then you better be good at reading the signs, or know someone who is.
 By all means, hedge your bets.
 But be aware that ‘bet’ is a gambling term, and some win and some lose.

 Happy Spring and Happy Homes from The (original) “Home” Team.